mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 	+ Requests must be reviewed by the ASWVC Executive Board before becoming active.
 	+ An excused leave of absence is allowed for up to one semester.
 	+ Any Senate meetings missed before the request for a leave of absence will be counted against the Senator’s attendance record.
-	// TODO reference
-	+ Senators who miss two consecutive semesters will be required to repeat the steps laid out in Section 1 to be re-granted voting rights.
+	+ Senators who miss two consecutive semesters will be required to repeat the steps laid out in @to-become-senator to be re-granted voting rights.
 	+ Should a Senator require a leave of absence after the first Senate meeting has passed, they should contact the current Vice President and decide upon further action.

 #article(13, "Student Organizations and Funding Requests")